From the Album

 Tichnor linen postcard of Bungalo Village: cottages, main lodge, and flagpole above the lake

 Bungalo Village, ca. 1930–1945.
 Tichnor Brothers Postcard Collection, Boston Public Library.
+No known copyright restrictions.

 Four-view linen postcard of Bungalo Village showing the office and the annex buildings among the cottages